raganwald/raganwald.github.com/_posts/2014-06-23-multiple-dispatch.md

   //=> 'hello world'
 {% endhighlight %}

-Now we can write our pattern matcher.
-What it does is take a list of methods, and apply them in order, stopping when one of the methods returns a value that is not `undefined`.
+`when` is useful independently of our work here, and that's a good thing: Whenever possible, we don't just make complicated things out of simpler things, we make them out of *reusable* simpler things.
+Now we can compose our guarded functions. `Match` takes a list of methods, and apply them in order, stopping when one of the methods returns a value that is not `undefined`.

 {% highlight javascript %}
 function Match () {